Not currently registered in WA

 The Board aims to process applications for registration as quickly as practicable.
 Most applications are finalised within 10 weeks.

-It may, however, take longer, depending on the completeness and accuracy of the documentation and information supplied, the complexity of the application and the time it takes for the results of the criminal record check to be returned to the TRBWA.
+It may, however, take longer, depending on the completeness and accuracy of the documentation and information supplied, the complexity of the application and the time it takes for the results of the criminal history check to be returned to the TRBWA.

 6. Can I apply for Provisional Registration prior to receiving my qualification?